rabbitmq/rabbitmq-website/site/priority.md

 If a consumer connects to an empty priority queue to which messages are subsequently published, the messages may not spend any time waiting in the priority queue before the consumer accepts these messages (all the messages are accepted immediately).
 In this scenario, the priority queue does not get any opportunity to prioritise the messages, priority is not needed.

-However, in most cases, the previous situation is not the norm, therefore you should use the `basic.qos` ([prefetch](./confirms.md#channel-qos-prefetchconsumer-prefetch)) method in manual acknowledgement mode on your consumers to limit the number of messages that can be out for delivery at any time and allow messages to be prioritised. `basic.qos` is a value a consumer sets when connecting to a queue.
+However, in most cases, the previous situation is not the norm, therefore you should use the `basic.qos` ([prefetch](./confirms.md#channel-qos-prefetchconsumer-prefetch)) method in manual acknowledgement mode on your consumers to limit the number of messages that can be out for delivery at any time and allow messages to be prioritised.
+`basic.qos` is a value a consumer sets when connecting to a queue.
 It indicates how many messages the consumer can handle at one time.

 The following example attempts to explain how consumers work with priority queues in more detail and also to highlight that sometimes when priority queues work with consumers, higher prioritised messages may in practice need to wait for lower priority messages to be processed first.

 ### Example
 - A new consumer connects to an empty classic (non-prioritised) queue with a consumer prefetch (`basic.qos`) of 10.

- - A message is published and sent to the consumer, this messaged is immediately accepted/consumed.
+- A message is published and immedaitely sent to the consumer for processing

- - 5 more messages are then published extremely quickly and sent to the consumer immediately, because, the consumer only has 1 message out of 10 previously consumed, it accepts these 5 messages.
+- 5 more messages are then published quickly and sent to the consumer immediately, because, the consumer has only 1 in-flight (unacknowledged) message out of 10 declared as qos (prefetch)

 - Next, 10 more messages are published quickly and sent to the consumer, only 4 out of the 10 messages are sent to the consumer (because the original `basic.qos` (consumer prefetch) value of 10 is now full), the remaining 5 messages must wait in the queue (ready messages).

 - The consumer now acknowledges 5 messages so now 5 out of the 6 messages waiting above are then sent to the consumer.

 #### Now Add Priorities

+- as in the example above, let's say a consumer conencts with a prefetch of 10

-- 10 low priority messages are published, they are immediately sent to the consumer (`basic.qos` (consumer prefetch) has now reached it limit, it was set at 10 previously).
+- 10 low priority messages are published and immediately sent to the consumer (`basic.qos` (consumer prefetch) has now reached its limit)

-- A top-priority message is published at the same time but the prefetch is exceeded now so the top-priority message needs to wait for the messages with lower priority to be processed first.
+- A top-priority message is published, but the prefetch is exceeded now so the top-priority message needs to wait for the messages with lower priority to be processed first.

 ## <a id="interaction-with-other-features" class="anchor" href="#interaction-with-other-features">Interaction with Other Features</a>